How to Fix a Toilet That Keeps Running

 Before you start rummaging around in the cistern, take a moment to understand the parts and their functions.
 The diagram above provides a good indication of what you will find once you open the tank lid, even though your toilet tank may differ slightly:

 - Handle or flush lever (or flush valve)

 Despite all the parts at play, the cistern’s operation is straightforward and relies on gravity to do the heavy lifting.

-The handle or flush button connects to a lift rod or a chain for the flapper to lift, and water runs into the bowl, flushing its contents.
+The handle or flush valve connects to a lift rod or a chain for the flapper to lift, and water runs into the bowl, flushing its contents.